thurakhant/cote_network_logger/README.md

 ### Classes

-- `NetworkLoggerInterceptor` - Dio interceptor for capturing requests
+- `CoteNetworkLogger` - Dio interceptor for capturing requests
 - `NetworkLogStore` - Storage for network logs
 - `NetworkLogWebServer` - Web server for the dashboard